rubocop/ruby-style-guide/code_review_guide.md

 #Definition:

-* Code review is the process in which code written by a developer is inspected by another person to look for defects and improvements.
-In other words, developers work on their code mostly in isolation and call for a review when they are ready.
+* Code review is the process in which code written by one or more developers is inspected by another developer to look for defects and improvements.

 #Goals of Code Review: